Split Tickets

 Top things to do in Split

-Trogir is a charming coastal town just 30 minutes from Split and an excellent alternative starting point for a Blue Cave adventure.
+Trogir is a charming coastal town just 30 minutes from Split and an excellent alternative starting point for a Blue Cave visit.
 Tours from here follow the five-island route, combining the glowing cave with idyllic bays, swimming stops, and time to explore local highlights.

 Overview: